Normandy Hotel: Argyll Stone and St. Convals Chariot

 A pair of historical stones are situated within the grounds of the hotel.
 One stone is a pediment called Argyll Stone.
-It is said that the Earl of Argyle once rested at the rock in 1685.
+It is said that the Duke of Argyll once rested at the rock in 1685.
 The other rock is the base of a cross called St. Convals Chariot.
-The cross was erected to the memory of St. Conval.
+The cross was erected to the memory of Saint Conval.
 Water gathers within a small hollow on this rock.
 It is said that the water has healing potential.
 The stones are enclosed behind steel railings on a small woodland path and are approximately 1m in length, height and width.